Birmingham Brain and Spinal Cord Injury Lawyer

 - Rideshare Accidents (Uber/Lyft Accidents)”>Rideshare Accidents

-Following many of these types of accidents, it is not uncommon for the insurance company of the liable party to question the severity of the injury claims.
-Victims can often be required to submit excessive numbers of medical records.
+After many such accidents, it is common for the liable party’s insurance company to question the severity of injury claims.
+Victims are often required to submit excessive numbers of medical records.

-Traumatic brain injury victims and spinal cord injury victims face some similar journeys on the road toward recovery, but each injury involves its own unique symptoms and complicating factors.
+Traumatic brain injury victims and spinal cord injury victims face some similar journeys on the road toward recovery.
+However, each injury involves its own unique symptoms and complicating factors.

-TBIs are far more difficult to prove because they rarely involve the types of visible physical signs of injury common to so many other afflictions.
+TBIs are challenging to prove because they often lack the visible physical signs common in many other ailments.
 TBIs can result in a wide variety of constant symptoms that may include headaches, dizziness, nausea, vomiting, and memory loss.

 Some TBI victims require full-time daily assistance, even with regular activities.
-In many other cases, the cognitive effects of TBIs permanently impair a victim’s ability to return to their job or to seek employment.
+In many cases, the cognitive effects of TBIs permanently hinder a victim’s job return or employment pursuit.

-Spinal cord injuries are categorized by whether a victim’s injury is considered complete or incomplete.
-An incomplete spinal cord injury is a partial severance of a spinal cord and the victim usually retains some function below the affected area, but a complete spinal cord injury is the full severance of a cord and causes loss of all feeling and ability to control movement below the affected area.
+Medical professionals categorize spinal cord injuries based on whether they consider a victim’s injury complete or incomplete.
+An incomplete spinal cord injury is a partial severance of a spinal cord.
+The victim usually retains some function below the affected area.
+In contrast, a complete spinal cord injury is the full severance of a cord.
+It causes the loss of all feeling and the ability to control movement below the affected area.

 - Cervical (C1 – C7) — The site of the most severe injuries is typically in nerves C1 –C4.
-This is the uppermost region of the spinal cord, and injuries may result in paralysis in the arms, hands, trunk, and legs.
+This is the uppermost region of the spinal cord.
+Injuries may result in paralysis in the arms, hands, trunk, and legs.

-- Thoracic (T1 – T12) — Injuries to nerves in the middle of the back can affect a person’s legs and feeling below the waist, but hand and arm function is often unaffected.
+- Thoracic (T1 – T12) — Injuries to nerves in the middle of the back can affect a person’s legs and feet below the waist.
+Hand and arm function is often unaffected.

 - Lumbar (L1 – L5) — Lower back injuries also affect body functions below the waist.

-- Sacral (S1 – S5) — Injuries to the lower end of the spinal cord can also affect parts of body below the waist, but many victims are able to walk again.
+- Sacral (S1 – S5) — Injuries to the lower end of the spinal cord can also impact parts of the body below the waist.
+However, many victims can regain the ability to walk.

 - Coccyx — Otherwise known as the tailbone, coccygeal segment injuries may involve pain but do not usually affect function.